NoorMajdoub/Feeltrack_hackathon_project/README.md

-# Mental Health Support App Backend
+# Mental Health Support App Backend- winning hackathon project

 Winning hackathon project for a mental health and emotional wellbeing support application, created for the AI Hackathon (April 8-10, 2025).
 The app features a supportive AI chatbot that provides positive reframing and periodic supportive messages to users and a cute front.
 ## Features